KTH-UrbanT/mubes-ubem/README.md

 __CoreFile__  : contains all the core python scripts for the several levels of the building design process.
 __ExternalFiles__  : contains commun external files that one would use for all the buildings considered in the process.
 It currently contains the times series of cold water input temperature for the Domestic Hot Water needs as well as the water taps in l/min.
 The latter is an output from an other packages ([StROBe](https://github.com/open-ideas/StROBe)) that enables to create stochastics outputs for residential occupancy.
 __BuildObject__  : contains the building class object, filters to skip building from the input file and some geometric utilities used.
-__ModelerFolder__ : containes the *runMUBES.py* file as well as two examples of FMU simulations.
+__ModelerFolder__ : contains the *runMUBES.py* file as well as two examples of FMU simulations.
 An example of geojson is also provided. *MakeShadowingWallFile.py* enables to create a Json input file for further shadowing effect consideration.
 __ReadResults__ : contains one template to read the results and some functions for post-processing in the Utilities.py file.

 ## Run simulation case